Hi I’m Deanna!

 I had forgotten about the incident on the screen from the night before when I got onto my computer the next morning.
 I looked at my computer monitor and the words were jumbled and overlapping.
 I decided I needed to see my optometrist to get a new prescription.
 I also considered that I was just stressed from the events of the last few months and I just needed to rest.
 I scheduled my appointment with the eye doctor for the next week and tried to resume life as normal without too much discussion with Wayne or Hannah about my increasing sight troubles.

-By the time my appointment with the eye doctor I was really struggling with driving and “seeing” on the television and computer screen.
+By the time of my appointment with the eye doctor, I was really struggling with driving and “seeing” on the television and computer screen.
 My optometrist dilated my eyes and gave me the usual eye check-up.
 He immediately sent me to an eye specialist fearful that I could have a detached retina.
 I drove myself (yes, with dilated eyes) to the eye specialist immediately after I left the optometrist office.
 My optometrist recommended I go while my eyes were still dilated so that the specialist could see the back of my eyes.
 I struggled to drive and when I arrived at the eye specialist, they flat out turned me down and told me to make an appointment.
-Unfortunately, the next available appointment was more than two weeks in the future so I would have to see the eye specialist when I returned from Indiana.
+Unfortunately, the next available appointment was more than two weeks in the future so I would have to see the eye specialist when I returned from taking care of my parents.

 As soon as I arrived home I called my Dad , who lived in California, to check in.
 I had previously let him know about my eye struggles.
 He asked when my eye appointment was and made arrangements to drive to our house and accompany me to my eye specialist appointment.

 My fears were confirmed that I had a detached retina.
 We were immediately sent to another specialist about a 45 minute drive away to do further testing.
-This was the beginning of many. many tests and a rapid decline of my eyesight.
+This was the beginning of many, many tests and a rapid decline of my eyesight.
 I was fortunate to be seen by a wonderful, smart doctor who diagnosed me with Myopic Degeneration, detached retina, and a macular hole.
 A triple whammy.
 I was blessed to be under the care of an awesome doctor who took special attention to my case given my age was young for Myopic Degeneration.
 I was told I could no longer drive.
-This was the beginning of a journey that would last until the present time.
+This was the beginning of a journey with my eyesight that would last for two years and four surgeries.

 As Spring approached I noticed my Dad was not thinking clearly, seemed agitated and somewhat mean and rude at times and acted paranoid.
 As a diabetic, he wasn’t taking care of his health by checking his blood sugar or eating healthily.
 His skin was dry and wrinkled and he suffered from dehydration.
 I alerted his wife as to his health condition and hoped she could help if she moved back to Southern California.

-On July 11 2016, my phone rang and it was my middle brother calling to see what was wrong with my Dad.
+On July 11 2016, my phone rang and it was my oldest brother calling to see what was wrong with my Dad.
 I had not shared with anyone about the separation from my Dad.
 He told me that he and my youngest brother along with several other people had received a text from my Dad’s wife that my Dad had suffered a heart attack and was hospitalized.
-I provided details of his life and death HERE, HERE and HERE.
-I continue to look for answers and will fight tirelessly to promote the use of Advance Directives and Last Will and Testaments.
-It COULD save a life.
+He was expected to make a full recovery after open heart surgery.

 My Mom called me one day after she had flew back home to Indiana to tell me she wanted to make the move to California.
 We talk everyday and I had thought the day would come when she would make that decision.
 She had only been home in Indiana for just a short time after helping me with my hysterectomy surgery recovery.
 I was still feeling a bit of pain only having the surgery about three weeks earlier, but we started making plans to sell her house and make the move to California.